svmkhize/Onyx-Coffee-2019-to-2022-Sales-Analysis/README.md

 The non-loyalty program customers account for 54% ($24,216) of revenue.
 OnyX can benefit from enhancing loyalty programs by introducing offers such as rewarding customers who spend more than the current average order value of $45 to increase customer lifetime value.
 A targeted marketing campaign in Namibia and Botswana, along with improvements to digital channels like the mobile app, will strengthen OnyX's market position and drive sustainable growth.

 Below is the overview page from the Excel dashboard and more examples are included throughout the report.
-The entire Excel worksheet containing a dashboard can be downloaded [here].
+The entire Excel worksheet containing a dashboard can be downloaded [here](https://github.com/svmkhize/Onyx-Coffee-2019-to-2022-Sales-Analysis/blob/main/OnyX%20Coffee%20Excel%20Workbook.xlsx).
 Alternatively, an on-demand live demonstration can be seen [here](https://www.loom.com/share/cf6c9fc9cbef4084b240b54cb1bafd85?sid=087cd9cb-fdcb-45a1-9749-66565b2778ce)

 ![Onyx Executive Summary image](https://github.com/user-attachments/assets/30b39ede-35c6-4ed3-8184-b97e1ec6e739)